 The ‘already ok but a little sleepy’ before…

-… to the dramatically enhanced after.
-The small changes of glazing and numbers made such an impact!
+… to the house numbered after.
 It doesn’t just feel like a lil’ ol’ plainted dresser any longer.
 It’s now a ‘feature.’

 The dresser is on the left in this front entry.